SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/verification/troubleshooting-steps.md

    ![API Rule](../assets/troubleshooting/2.png)

-## Check the Send Grid environment variables at your consumer function
+## Check the Send Grid environment variables of the event-consumer function

 To verify your environment variables, go to **Workloads** > **Functions** > **event-consumer**.